Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/service_orchestration_simple_store.md

 ### serviceOrchestrationStoreManagement

-The purpose of the service is to manage the orchestration locks, that allows to exclude service instances from being orchestrated.
+The purpose of the service is to manage the peer-to-peer orchestration rules.
+These rules associate consumer systems to service instances and can be used during orchestration process in case of simple-store strategy.

 Learn more: <br />
 :material-file-document: [Abstract Service Description (SD)](../assets/sd/5_2_0/service-orchestration-store-management_sd.pdf) <br />